 Remote Working with Microsoft Teams

 As companies strive to provide business continuity through the Coronavirus outbreak, it is important to find ways of keeping up productivity and motivation of employees even if they have to work from home in isolation.
-Microsoft teams is one means of staying in touch and retaining business communication and productivity for remote workers.
+Microsoft teams is one means of staying in touch and retaining business communication and productivity for remote workers and employees working from home.

 What is Microsoft teams?

-Microsoft teams is a tool that enables teamwork from Office 365 software.
-It actually replaces Skype for business online as Microsoft’s professional online meeting solution.
+It is a tool that enables teamwork from Office 365 software.
+It actually replaces Skype for business online as Microsoft’s professional online meeting solution for team members.
 It is a software that combines instant messaging, calling, document collaboration and video conferencing into a single app, everything is integrated to enable new ways of working, allowing collaboration remotely.

 What can you use Microsoft Teams for?